nuclio/nuclio/docs/concepts/architecture.md

 Functions are event-driven.
 They respond to event triggers, data messages, or records that are accepted from the event source and pushed to the function runtime engine.

 Event sources can be divided into classes, based on their behavior and flow management.
-Each class can have multiple event-source implementations. nuclio supports the following event classes:
+Each class can have multiple event-source implementations.
+Nuclio supports the following event classes:

 1.	**Synchronous Request/Response** - the client issues a request and waits for an immediate response.
 For example, HTTP requests or Remote Procedure Calls (RPCs).
 2.	**Asynchronous Message-Queue Request** - messages are published to an exchange and distributed to subscribers.
 For example, RabbitMQ, MQTT, emails, or scheduled events.
 3.	**Message or Record Streams** - an ordered set of messages or record updates is processed sequentially.
-For example, Kafka, AWS Kinesis or iguazio V3IO streams.
+For example, Kafka, AWS Kinesis or Iguazio V3IO streams.
 4.	**Record or Data Polling (ETL)** - a filtered set of records or data objects is retrieved from an external data source or database.
 The retrieval can be done periodically or triggered by data changes.

 ![Event examples](/docs/assets/images/event-src.png)